walcht/CGNvim/README.md

 # About

-> [!NOTE]
-> WORK IN PROGRESS PROJECT!

-CGNvim is a simple and modern **Neovim >= 0.11** configuration for game and computer graphics development environment (e.g., Unity game engine, C++ game development, development using low-level graphics API etc.).
+**CGNvim** is a simple and modern **Neovim >= 0.11** configuration for game and computer graphics development environment (e.g., Unity game engine or C++ game development/graphics, development using low-level graphics API).

+Since this configuration is highly modular, you can simply see how certain functionalities are done (e.g., Roslyn LS C# LSP) and simply copy and integrate their config into you own Neovim config.

 ## Features